MicrosoftDocs/power-platform/power-platform/admin/admin-settings.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can view and manage the settings for your environments by going to the **Environments** page, selecting an environment, and then selecting **Settings**.
+You can view and manage the settings for your environments by signing in to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com), going to the **Environments** page, selecting an environment, and then selecting **Settings**.

 ![Environment details](media/environment-details.png "Environment details")